Create a pipeline with custom connectors

 - Dynamic parameters have a behavior dependent on which Parser is selected from the drop-down: DATE or STRING.

 The DATE parser retrieves source data based on some date in your current data set.
-To define which date will be used, you need to create a variable (see above) mapping to that date.
+To define which date will be used, you need to create a variable mapping to that date.
 The MAX variable type will identify the maximum value of the mapped field in your data set and load new data based on that value.
 For example, if the maximum (latest) date in the current data set is one week ago, all data newer than one week ago will be loaded when the pipeline runs.

 The STRING parser allows you to write a custom query that will be used in the API call.
 To create this query: